 From Mount Princeton

 From the summit of Mount Princeton, the most expedient route off would be to take the standard east slopes route.
-The main Nolan’s 14 route follows a long ridgeline which is not where you want to be in a thunder/lightning storm.
 Return to the main route exactly as if you were taking the Slowlans alternative, which also uses the standard east slopes route for descent.

 From Mt.
 Yale

-No matter the route, simply reversing your route down to CR 306 would be the wisest choice if bailing climbing up Mt.
+No matter the route, simply reversing your route down to CR 306 would be the wisest choice if bailing on your climb up Mt.
 Yale.
 The Nolan’s 14 line down Mt.
 Yale is highly exposed above treeline, and descending into the valley floor below consists of descending down a particularly steep avalanche chute.

 Skipping Mt.
 Yale